gigagino/machine-vision-test/README.md

-# machine-vision-test
+# OpenCV-Python: Machine-vision demos
-I am looking into potential applications of machine-vision technologies in the biomedical engineering research field.
+Exporing potential applications of machine-vision technologies in the biomedical engineering research field.